-After you have submitted your paper, the UMBC Review editors will notify you.
+Please make sure your application is complete at the time of submission.
 If your packet is incomplete the editors will request that you complete it in a timely manner.
 The editors will then read your paper.
-If the paper passes their initial evaluation, it will be sent out to a faculty member on campus for review.
-The reviewer will be chosen by the editors with possible reviewer recommendations from your faculty mentor.
-If no faculty member on campus is able to review your paper, the editors may use an off-campus reviewer.
+If the paper passes their initial evaluation, it will be sent for peer-review to an off-campus reviewer.
+Reviewers are most often faculty members from other universities, but may also be other experts in the appropriate field.
+The reviewer will be chosen by the editors, who will also consider reviewer recommendations from your faculty mentor when making the decision.
+The editors may use an on-campus reviewer if off-campus reviewers are unavailable.

 The reviewer is asked to comment on your paper regarding the following criteria: